redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/1.4-device-intro/README.md

 ![Cockpit Machines](../images/cockpit-machines.png)

+> **Note**
+>
-> Note: You have been given sudo access to this machine, so take caution when performing tasks on the hypervisor.
+> You have been given sudo access to this machine, so take caution when performing tasks on the hypervisor.

 ---
 **Navigation**